-Louisa joined the Board in August 2016 and was appointed Acting Chair in March 2017.
+Louisa joined the Board in August 2016 and was appointed Interim Chair in March 2017.
 She is a member of the Risk Committee, the Remuneration Committee and the Board Workshop Advisory Committee.

 Louisa joined the NAB in 2013 as Head of Health, Safety and Wellbeing.
 Her team is responsible for health and safety, injury management and workers’ compensation for the approximately 30,000 employees across Australia.
 The wellbeing and mental health agenda is one of Louisa’s key areas of focus and she is leading her team in the development of best practice systems and processes for the protection and care of NAB employees.

 Louisa has a legal background in dispute resolution, practising in the area of insurance and risk.
 She also spent seven years as a Senior Legal Counsel with WorkSafe Victoria, where she was involved in the regulation of the compensation scheme as well as management of litigation at a scheme level.

 Louisa is a Graduate Member of the Australian Institute of Company Directors.

 David Heath was appointed to the TAC Board in February 2017.

 David is an Actuary with Cumpston Sarjeant in Melbourne.
 He has over twenty years’ experience in actuarial consulting, specialising in accident compensation and general insurance.
 He has provided advice across all Australian jurisdictions to accident compensation and injury scheme providers, insurance companies and self-insuring corporate clients.

 He also has a longstanding commitment to the actuarial education process as a Lecturer and Course Leader.
 He is an Honorary Senior Fellow at The University of Melbourne.